 The objective of this course is to provide the in-depth knowledge of different advance data structures.
 Students should be able to understand the necessary mathematical abstraction to solve problems.
 To familiarize students with advanced paradigms and data structure used to solve algorithmic problems.

-CLO1: Describe various types of data structures and list their strengths and weaknesses.
+CLO1: Describe various types of Advance data structures and list their strengths and weaknesses.

-CLO2: Classify non-randomized and randomize algorithms.
+CLO2: Classify non-randomized and randomized data structures.